apache/iceberg/python/mkdocs/docs/contributing.md

 pip install --upgrade virtualenv pip
 ```

-To get started, you can run `make install`, which will install poetry and it will install all the dependencies of the Iceberg library.
-This will also install the development dependencies.
-If you don't want to do this, you need to install using `poetry install --no-dev`.
+To get started, you can run `make install`, which installs Poetry and all the dependencies of the Iceberg library.
+This also installs the development dependencies.
+If you don't want to install the development dependencies, you need to install using `poetry install --no-dev`.

 If you want to install the library on the host, you can simply run `pip3 install -e .`.
 If you wish to use a virtual environment, you can run `poetry shell`.
 Poetry will open up a virtual environment with all the dependencies set.